Cuckmere House School

 The staff team are experienced and trained in supporting students with autism and we utilise a range of approaches to best support their needs.
 We will always try to support our students and their families to experience a successful, happy and safe education at Tower House.

-Since graduating I have worked in SEN schools in a variety of teaching and leadership positions for over 15 years; starting my career teaching English to young people in key stages 2 to 4 to my role now as Assistant Head Teacher and Deputy Designated Safeguarding Lead for Tower House.
+I have worked in SEN schools in a variety of teaching and leadership positions for over 15 years; starting my career teaching English to young people in key stages 2 to 4 to my role now as Assistant Head Teacher and Deputy Designated Safeguarding Lead for Tower House.
 I have an excellent understanding of a range of specific learning difficulties, including autism, and have developed my pedagogical approach to ensure that all learners are able to have successful learning experiences both in and outside of the classroom.
 I have a keen interest in learning outside of the classroom and enjoy using the natural world to enhance both academic, social and emotional development.

-During my career I have worked within mainstream and SEN settings, supporting both Primary and Secondary aged students, in and out of the classroom.
+During my career, I have worked within mainstream and SEN settings, supporting both Primary and Secondary-aged students in and out of the classroom.
 I am a trained Thrive practitioner, where I base a lot of my approach around.
-I am always keen to help each individual thrive to their full potential.
+I am always dedicated to helping each individual thrive to their full potential.
 At Tower House, we pride ourselves on creating a personal approach to our learners as well as working together as a secure team.

-If you would like to find out more about Tower House at Cuckmere House School please email email@example.com or telephone 01323 893319.
+If you would like to find out more about Tower House at Cuckmere House School please email firstname.lastname@example.org or telephone 01323 691000 (Option1).